Columbia River: Geology

 When the rifting of Pangaea, due to the process of plate tectonics, pushed North America away from Europe and Africa and into the Panthalassic Ocean (ancestor to the modern Pacific Ocean), the Pacific Northwest was not part of the continent.
 As the North American continent moved westward, the Farallon Plate subducted under its western margin.
 As the plate subducted, it carried along island arcs which were accreted to the North American continent, resulting in the creation of the Pacific Northwest between 150 and 90 million years ago.
 The general outline of the Columbia Basin was not complete until between 60 and 40 million years ago, but it lay under a large inland sea later subject to uplift.
 Between 50 and 20 million years ago, from the Eocene through the Miocene eras, tremendous volcanic eruptions frequently modified much of the landscape traversed by the Columbia.
 The lower reaches of the ancestral river passed through a valley near where Mount Hood later arose.
 Carrying sediments from erosion and erupting volcanoes, it built a 2 mi thick delta that underlies the foothills on the east side of the Coast Range near Vernonia in northwestern Oregon.
-Between 17 million and 6 million years ago, huge outpourings of flood basalt lava covered the Columbia River Plateau and forced the lower Columbia into its present course.
+Between 17 million and 6 million years ago, huge outpourings of flood basalt lava covered the Columbia Plateau and forced the lower Columbia into its present course.
 The modern Cascade Range began to uplift 5 to 4 million years ago.
 Cutting through the uplifting mountains, the Columbia River significantly deepened the Columbia River Gorge.

 The river and its drainage basin experienced some of the world's greatest known catastrophic floods toward the end of the last ice age.
 The periodic rupturing of ice dams at Glacial Lake Missoula resulted in the Missoula Floods, with discharges exceeding the combined flow of all the other rivers in the world, dozens of times over thousands of years.
-The exact number of floods is unknown, but geologists have documented at least 40; evidence suggests that they occurred between about 19,000 and 13,000 years ago.
+While the exact number of floods is unknown, geologists have documented at least 40; evidence suggests that they occurred between about 19,000 and 13,000 years ago.